Jigoku/psybbs/README.md

 ##Pentesting
 If you are working on a pentest script/software for finding SQLi, XSS, javascript injection or the likes, feel free to clone/abuse psyBBS and report any finds!
-Thanks
+Thanks, it will be highly appreciated